WPLake > Learning Hub > ACF get_field() and the_field() Functions: Detailed Explanation

 As you can see, the single required argument is the field selector, which can be either the field name or the field key.
 Each field has a unique ID in the format "field_uniqueid", with the second part being the unique ID response.

-However, the field key isn't displayed in the plugin's UI and isn't self-explanatory.
+However, by default, the field key isn't displayed in the plugin's UI and isn't self-explanatory.
 We always recommend using the field name and ensuring that each field has a proper and unique name to avoid conflicts, especially if placed on the same page.

 3.2) Source ($post_id) argument